springer-math/Mathematics-of-Epidemics-on-Networks/errata.md

 ## Chapter 6

+- In Figure 6.7, it was not made clear that the percolation is performed on a single network for each N, and all edges are given a weight uniformly in (0,1) and kept only if the weight is less than p.
+The edge weights are kept constant as p changes.

 - equation 6.8a, \xi should be \zeta.

 - displayed equation for example 6.3 \xi should be \zeta